 Employees who want direct deposit must fill out a Direct Deposit Authorization form and provide you with a voided check from their bank account (not a deposit slip).
 The authorization form and voided check are for your records only; you do not need to submit them to QuickBooks Desktop.

-- In QuickBooks Desktop, choose Employees > Employee Center to open your employee list.
+- Select Employees and choose Employee Center to open your employee list.

 - Double-click the employee's name.

 - In the Direct Deposit window, select Use Direct Deposit for [employee's name].

 - Select whether to deposit the paycheck into one or two accounts.

 - Enter the employee's financial institution information (Bank Name, Routing No., Account No., and Account Type).

 - If you chose to deposit to two accounts, enter the amount or percentage that the employee wants to deposit to the first account in the Amount to Deposit field.
 The remainder goes to the second account.

 - Select OK to save the information.

 - If you are using QuickBooks Desktop 2016/2017, you may be asked to enter your direct deposit PIN.